MicrosoftDocs/win32/desktop-src/direct3d12/dml-intro.md

 Direct Machine Learning (DirectML) is a low-level API for machine learning (ML).
 Hardware-accelerated machine learning primitives (called operators) are the building blocks of DirectML.
 From those building blocks, you can develop such machine learning techniques as upscaling, anti-aliasing, and style transfer, to name but a few.
 Denoising and super-resolution, for example, allow you to achieve impressive raytraced effects with fewer rays per pixel.

 You can integrate machine learning inferencing workloads into your game, engine, middleware, backend, or other application.
 DirectML has a familiar (native C++, nano-COM) DirectX 12-style programming interface and workflow, and it's supported by all DirectX 12-compatible hardware.
-For a full source code listing of a DirectML application, see [A minimal DirectML application](min-dml-app.md).
+For DirectML sample applications, including a sample of a minimal DirectML application, see [DirectML sample applications](dml-min-app.md).

 > [!NOTE]
 > DirectML is introduced in the Windows SDK version 10.0.XXXXX.0 (Windows 10, version 1903).